acomaviation/aerobid-legal-docs/privacy_policy.md

 If you enable such connections or choose to communicate your personal data to us via third-party websites or social media, please remember that we do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website or interact with us on social media, we encourage you to read the privacy policy of every website or forum that you visit or use.

-### 2. THE DATA WE COLLECT ABOUT YOU
+### 2. The data we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-- **Identity Data** includes first name, last name, username or similar identifier.
+- **Identity Data** includes first name, last name, username, date of birth or similar identifier.
 - **Contact Data** includes address, email address and telephone numbers.
 - **Transaction Data** includes details about payments to and from you and other details of services you have subscribed to, including details of alerts you have activated.
 - **Technical Data** includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website and use our Platform.